 Central to her work is a reflection on non-verbal communication.
 The artist created her own symbolic alphabet, elements of which appear in the majority of her paintings.
 In this way, the artist generates a new language while reminding us that painting, as an artistic language, has the ability to convey emotions more complex than words can express.

-Sequoia Scavullo has been the subject of solo exhibitions at Kunstverein Bielefeld (2022); Pigment Sauvage, Baltimore (2019).
-In June 2023, she will have a solo show at Sans titre, Paris and a solo presentation at Paris+ by Art Basel with Sans titre.
+Sequoia Scavullo has been the subject of solo exhibitions at Sans titre, Paris (2023); Kunstverein Bielefeld (2022); Pigment Sauvage, Baltimore (2019).
+In October 2023, she will have a solo presentation at Paris+ by Art Basel with Sans titre.

 The artist received the Diptyque price for contemporary art, curated by Jérôme Sans (2022); the Elizabeth Greenshields Foundation Prize (2021); the Dean’s Research Award (2019); the Dona Pond Painting Award (2019) and the Will and Elena Barnet Painting Award (2017).